CopernicaMarketingSoftware/Documentation/Yothalot/php-connection.md

 * **routingkey**    - routingkey for publishing jobs (default "mapreduce")

-The keys `"exchange"` and `"routingkey"` are the most advanced settings, and in most Yothalot environments the default values will suffice, because a normal Yothalot installation loads its jobs from the "mapreduce" queue - which is exactly the queue where jobs end up if you publish them to the empty exchange with routingkey "mapreduce".
-However, if you want to have a different RabbitMQ setup, you can do so and set the `"exchange"` and `"routingkey"` accordingly.
+The keys `"exchange"` and `"routingkey"` are the most advanced settings, and in most Yothalot environments the default values will suffice when running mapreduce task, because a normal Yothalot installation loads its jobs from the "mapreduce" queue - which is exactly the queue where jobs end up if you publish them to the empty exchange with routingkey "mapreduce".
+However, if you run a racer job you have to create a connection where you use the `racer` queue.
+This can be achieved by setting the routing key to "racer".
+Besides, if you want to have a different RabbitMQ setup, you can do so and set the `"exchange"` and `"routingkey"` accordingly.

-Because the default values are good for most use cases, you often see that connections are created by passing only two parameters:
+Because the default values are good for most use cases, you often see that connections are created by passing only two parameters for mapreduce task and three for racer tasks:

 ```php
 /**